 2.5.1.
 Pre-processing.
 Pre-processing was conducted with EEGLAB (Delorme and Makeig, 2004) and ERPLAB (Lopez-Calderon and Luck, 2014) toolboxes for MATLAB (MathWorks, Natick).
 EEG data were merged, re-referenced to the average of all electrodes, and filtered (0.1-30 Hz).
 Bad channels were interpolated, independent components analysis was used to remove activity reflecting blinks, HEOG, and EKG, and the cleaned data were time-locked to word onsets and segmented (-200 to 2000 ms).
 The pre-stimulus interval was used for baseline correction, and segments where any raw value or the maximum-minimum voltage difference (200 ms intervals, 100 ms sliding window) exceeded 100 μV were rejected.
 We used a priori criteria of > 18 bad channels or more than 50% of trials rejected (Luck, 2014) to exclude excessively noisy datasets (10 controls, 2 MDD).
 The mean number of clean segments in each bin defined by Group x Cue x Task ranged from 21-28 for source hits.
 Guesses were excluded and there were too few clean segments for analyzing misses.
 Thus, the analysis was focused on correct responses, a common approach in this literature (Bergström et al., 2013; Dobbins and Wagner, 2005; Han et al., 2012; Simons et al., 2005a).

 2.5.2.
 Group-level analyses.
 We conducted two main ERP analyses.
-In the first, we computed “Question minus Odd/Even” and “Side minus Odd/Even” difference waves, collapsed over the encoding tasks, for each participant and then compared the MDD and control groups.
+In the first, we computed “Question minus Odd/Even” and “Side minus Odd/Even” difference waves, collapsed over the encoding tasks for each participant, and then compared the MDD and control groups.
 This approach has been used previously (Bergström et al., 2013, Simons et al., 2005a,b), and it allowed us to test our a priori prediction that depression would selectively affect conceptual retrieval.
 The second analysis was intended to parallel the source accuracy results, which revealed a Group x Cue interaction for words from the mobility task but a main effect of Cue for the animacy task.
 To isolate cue effects while holding encoding processes constant, we computed “Question minus Side” difference waves separately for words from the mobility and animacy tasks in each participant, and then we compared the groups at each level of task.